inet-framework/inet-tutorials/_docs/configurator/step5.md

 The routing table of `router0` in the previous step had six entries.
 Now it has seven, as the rule specified in the XML configuration has been added (highlighted).
-This and the last rule both match packets to `host7`, but the manually added route takes effect because it has a longer netmask (plus it's also earlier in the table).
+This and the second to last rule both match packets to `host7`, but the manually added route takes effect because it has a longer netmask (plus it's also earlier in the table).

 The following animation depicts `host1` pinging `host7`, and `host0` pinging `host6`.
 Routes to `host7` are visualized.